-Gently shake from side to side to spread the drills evenly and get them lined up in their groves.
+Gently shake from side to side to spread the diamond dots evenly and get them lined up in their groves.

-- Dip the diamond painting pen tip into glue.
+- Dip the diamond painting pen tip into the wax.

 You only need a small amount of wax.
 The tip is normally hollowed a bit so it will take the proper amount of wax.